The last few years I’ve noticed something a little uncanny. I’m stuck in a time loop.

 I’m not sure if you’ve seen the amazing Bill Murray movie Groundhog Day, you might have an idea of what I’m going through.
 In the film, Bill Murray’s character Phil Connors has to repeat the same day over and over and over until he lives the perfect day and finally breaks the loop.
 During that time, he does everything from learning to speak French to mastering the piano to ice sculpting.

 Although my actual day doesn’t repeat, I do feel some solidarity with Phil Connors in that my years tend to follow a repetitive pattern.
 And during that time, I fill my hours with learning to bake, carve, and paint.

 My family celebrated Groundhog’s day not too long ago and, of course, we watched the movie on repeat, as is tradition.
-But watching the movie made me notice that my life does loop an awful lot, enough to feel a little bit suspicious.
+But after watching the movie, I noticed my life repeats an awful lot, enough to feel like I’m stuck in a time loop.

 What Keeps Looping?

 Of course, in any given year, some things are bound to repeat.
 For example, flowers bloom in the spring and fruit ripens in the fall.
 I can count on those things to loop over and over again because it’s a natural part of life.

 What I can’t figure out is why these particular things seem to loop in my life.
 They aren’t a part of a natural order of things.
 They just coincidentally repeat each year.